bezurn004/Obsi-Forge-Apedia/Moves/Combat/_Combat Moves.md

 - Cover the evacuation of the settlement
 - Shut down the main reactor

 Much like quests, connections, and expeditions, combat is managed through progress tracks and resolved with a progress move.
-You’ll set one or more objectives when you Enter the Fray by naming them and giving them a rank.
+You’ll set one or more objectives when you [[MV_Enter the Fray|Enter The Fray (move)]] by naming them and giving them a rank.
 Then, you accrue progress toward those objectives by making combat moves.
-When you are ready to resolve an objective, [[Take Decisive Action]].
+When you are ready to resolve an objective, [[MV_Take Decisive Action|Take Decisive Action (move)]].

 A combat challenge involves action-oriented conflict, but it is not necessarily lethal.
 You should envision the actions of your character and your foes as appropriate to their intent and capabilities.
-For example, a [Strike](z_Obsi-Forge-Apedia/Moves/Combat/Strike.md) can be framed as a bruising punch, a shot from a stun gun, or a hail of deadly gunfire.
+For example, a [[MV_Strike|Strike (move)]] can be framed as a bruising punch, a shot from a stun gun, or a hail of deadly gunfire.
 But if you have an objective and neither side is willing or in a position to fight for it, that challenge is probably best represented through other moves.
 Combat is dangerous, messy, and chaotic.
 It’s often a last resort.

 ## Combat Position
 In a fight, your position is defined as one of two states: